podondra/ondrejov-dataset/README.md

 ## Context

-The dataset was created to support discovery of emission-line spectra in the [Large Sky Area Multi-Object Fibre Spectroscopic Telespcope](http://www.lamost.org) (LAMOST) survey.
+The dataset was created to support the discovery of emission-line spectra in the [Large Sky Area Multi-Object Fibre Spectroscopic Telespcope](http://www.lamost.org) (LAMOST) survey.
 The main idea was to use Ondřejov dataset to train a machine learning algorithm